spatulatom/e-store/README.md

 * MongoBD for a database,
 * Firebase for deploying the frontend,
 * Heroku for deploying the backend,
-* Amazon Web Services API for storingg photos,
+* Cloudinary API for storingg photos,
 * Multer middleware library for uploading photos,
 * bcrypt library for hashing passwords,
 * jsonwebtoken for creating login token,